0xFacet/presale-token-demo/README.md

 # Presale-Token

 Welcome to the `presale-token` repository!
-This project is a Next.js application designed to interact with a blockchain for token presale activities.
+This project is a Next.js application designed to demo interacting with the PresaleERC20 contract on Facet.
 Before running the application, make sure to set up the environment variables properly.

 ## Prerequisites